-- Next, you need you figure out what your housing costs will actually be, here’s a hint it’s more than just your mortgage payment.
+- Next, you need you to figure out what your housing costs will actually be, here’s a hint it’s more than just your mortgage payment.
 Think property taxes and school taxes, utilities, insurance, snow removal, lawn upkeep, emergencies, repairs and of course your mortgage payments.

 - Now you need to figure out how much you can afford to add to your monthly budget.
 Let’s say you’ve decided you can comfortably afford to allocate $3000 of your monthly budget to your housing costs.
-This means that all those expensive we listed above need to come to $3000 or less every month.
+This means that all those expenses we listed above need to come to $3000 or less every month.
 Don’t even look at houses that are out of your price range.

-- You’ll also need to save up for those onetime expenses associated with moving into a house.
+- You’ll also need to save up for those one-time expenses associated with moving into a house.
 This would be a down payment, closing costs, moving costs and potentially any repairs that need to be made before you move in.

 - It would also be advantageous for you to consider all those other costs that might not fall into the housing category.
 Car payments or public transportation costs, gas, car insurance, groceries, health care, cell phone bill, etc.